Carzit/sd-webui-samplers-scheduler/README.md

 ## Introduce
 A samplers scheduler which can apply different sampler in diffrent generation steps,

-which I hope will be benefit to achieve a balance between generation speed and image quality.
+I hope it will be benefit to achieve a balance between generation speed and image quality.

 ## Requirement
 sd webui Version <= 1.5.2